GoogleCloudPlatform/podcast/site/content/post/episode-112-percy-io-with-mike-fotinakis.md

 ##### Where can you find us next?

-Melanie is in London right now at [AI Congress](https://theaicongress.com/) and she will be at [FOSDEM](https://fosdem.org/2018/) in Brussels in Feb.
+Melanie will be at [FOSDEM](https://fosdem.org/2018/) in Brussels this weekend.

 Mark will be at the [Game Developer's Conference | GDC](http://www.gdconf.com/) in March.